Non-loose torus knots: Tight contact structures on torus knot complements

 Suppose $(C,\xi)$ was not tight.
 Then we can smoothly isotope $A'$ so that it would be disjoint from an overtwisted disk.
 We can then use isotopy discretization (Theorem~\ref{thm:discretization}) to find a sequence of convex annuli $A_1=A',A_2,\ldots, A_n$ such that there is an overtwisted disk in the complement of $A_n$ and each $A_i$ is obtained from $A_{i-1}$ by a bypass attachment.
-We will inductively show that $A_i$ is contained in an $I$-invariant neighborhood $A \times [1,2]$, where $A$ is contact isotopic to $A'$ rel boundary.
-Then clearly $C \setminus A_i$ is tight for all $i$ and this contradiction will establish the tightness of $\xi$.
+We will inductively show that $A_i$ is contained in an $I$-invariant neighborhood $A \times [1,2]$, where $A$ is an annulus contact isotopic to $A'$ rel boundary.
+(The annulus $A$ used for each $A_i$ does depend on $i$, but they all have the claimed property, so we have dropped the dependence on $i$ from the notation for $A$ to keep the notation simple.)
+Then clearly $C \setminus A_i$ is tight for all $i$, and this contradiction will establish the tightness of $\xi$.